cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 The **mempool** serves the purpose of keeping track of transactions seen by all full-nodes.
 Full-nodes keep a **mempool cache** of the last `mempool.cache_size` transactions they have seen, as a first line of defense to prevent replay attacks.
 Ideally, `mempool.cache_size` is large enough to encompass all of the transactions in the full mempool.
-If the the mempool cache is too small to keep track of all the transactions, `CheckTx` is responsible for identifying and rejecting replayed transactions.
+If the mempool cache is too small to keep track of all the transactions, `CheckTx` is responsible for identifying and rejecting replayed transactions.

 Currently existing preventative measures include fees and a `sequence` (nonce) counter to distinguish